CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.3.4 Mobile Disk.txt

 #### SYS.3.4.A11 Integrity Protection by Checksums or Digital Signatures (I)

 In order to ensure only the integrity of confidential information when exchanging data using mobile data carriers, a method should be used to protect against accidental or intentional changes.
-Examples are checksum procedures, error-correcting codes, message authentication code (MAC) or "digital signatures".
+Examples are checksum procedures, error correcting codes, message authentication code (MAC) or "digital signatures".
 The procedures for protection against changes SHOULD comply with the current state of the art.